 MLA (Modern Language Association) offers a flexible guideline for formatting your MLA headers and heading.
-Rather than worry if you’re doing it right, just follow these simple tricks for creating an MLA heading and headers.
+Rather than worry if you’re doing it right, just follow these simple tricks for creating an MLA format heading and headers.
 And just to make sure you understand all the style tricks, you’ll learn about section headers too.

 MLA Heading vs. MLA Header

 - MLA headings are found on the first page and provide identifying information.